Short-Term Behavior of a Geothermal Energy Storage: Numerical Applications: Conclusion

 We have investigated the numerical simulation of the short-term behavior of the spatial temperature distribution in a geothermal energy storage.
 The underlying initial boundary value problem for the heat equation with a convection term has been discretised using finite difference schemes.
 In a large number of numerical experiments we have shown how these simulations can support the design and operation of a geothermal storage.
 Examples are the dependence of the charging and discharging efficiency on the topology and arrangement of heat exchanger $\phxs$ and on the length of charging, discharging and waiting periods.

-Based on the findings of this paper, our companion paper \cite{Takam2020Reduction} studies model reduction techniques to derive low-dimensional approximations of aggregated characteristics of the temperature distribution describing the input-output behavior of the storage.
+Based on the findings of this paper we study in \cite{Takam2020Reduction} model reduction techniques to derive low-dimensional approximations of aggregated characteristics of the temperature distribution describing the input-output behavior of the storage.
 The latter is crucial if the geothermal storage is embedded into a residential heating system and the cost-optimal management of such systems is studied mathematically in terms of optimal control problems.

 \begin{appendix}